 Co-founded by Lora Arellano, a Mexican-American makeup artist, Melt Cosmetics is best known for its richly pigmented lip products.
 Now, the brand has products for your eyes and face, too, including eyeshadow palettes, blushes, mascara and more.

-Full coverage, a matte finish and bold; these lipsticks from Melt Cosmetics check all of the boxes.
+Full coverage, a matte finish and bold; these lipsticks from Melt Cosmetics check all the boxes.
 There are over a dozen shades to choose from, so you can find the right lip look for every kind of occasion.

 Manny Gutierrez, a beauty influencer of Mexican descent (better known as Manny MUA), first made waves in the beauty world thanks to a successful YouTube career with over four million subscribers.
 Now, Gutierrez's own beauty brand, Lunar Beauty, is a space where he supports "an inclusive cosmetic community."